skrub-data/skrub/doc/assembling.rst

 The :func:`fuzzy_join` uses similarities in entries to join tables on one or more related columns.
 Furthermore, it choose the type of fuzzy matching used based on the column type (string, numerical or datetime).
-Using the similarity score, bad matches are easily singled out and can be dropped or replaced.
+It also outputs a similarity score, to single out bad matches, so that they can be dropped or replaced.

 In sum, equivalent to pandas.merge, the :func:`fuzzy_join`